slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Democracy is the theory that the common people know what they want, and deserve to get it good and hard."
 -- H.L.
 Mencken [1880]*

 > *"Democracy has got nothing to do with who should rule.
-Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that’s how you judge different democratic systems."
+Democracy is the system which allows you to remove policies and rulers most efficiently without violence. and that’s how you judge different democratic systems."
 -- Karl Popper [1902]*

 > *"Fascism, Nazism, Communism and Socialism are only superficial variations of the same monstrous theme — collectivism." (...)